BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 UAB Stats and Trends

-- When UAB puts up more than 24.3 points, it is 7-0 against the spread and 7-1 overall.
+- UAB is 7-0 against the spread and 7-1 overall when the team records more than 24.3 points.

 - The Blazers have 16 giveaways this season, while the Cougars have 19 takeaways .